Thomas Jason Coleman Sells 100,000 Shares of Dorian LPG Ltd. (NYSE:LPG) Stock

-Dorian LPG Ltd. (NYSE:LPG – Get Rating) Director Thomas Jason Coleman sold 100,000 shares of the stock in a transaction that occurred on Wednesday, April 6th.
-The shares were sold at an average price of $15.02, for a total transaction of $1,502,000.00.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Dorian LPG Ltd. (NYSE:LPG – Get Rating) Director Thomas Jason Coleman sold 100,000 shares of the firm’s stock in a transaction dated Friday, April 8th.
+The stock was sold at an average price of $15.40, for a total value of $1,540,000.00.
+Following the transaction, the director now owns 3,112,240 shares of the company’s stock, valued at $47,928,496.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.

 Thomas Jason Coleman also recently made the following trade(s):

-Separately, StockNews.com began coverage on shares of Dorian LPG in a research note on Thursday, March 31st.
+Separately, StockNews.com started coverage on Dorian LPG in a research note on Thursday, March 31st.
 They issued a “hold” rating on the stock.

-Several institutional investors and hedge funds have recently made changes to their positions in the company.
-Barclays PLC increased its stake in shares of Dorian LPG by 5.1% during the 4th quarter.
-Barclays PLC now owns 53,619 shares of the shipping company’s stock worth $680,000 after purchasing an additional 2,619 shares during the last quarter.
-BlackRock Inc. boosted its holdings in shares of Dorian LPG by 1.2% during the 4th quarter.
-BlackRock Inc. now owns 4,658,641 shares of the shipping company’s stock worth $59,119,000 after buying an additional 53,198 shares during the period.
-Deutsche Bank AG boosted its holdings in shares of Dorian LPG by 259.1% during the 4th quarter.
-Deutsche Bank AG now owns 79,183 shares of the shipping company’s stock worth $1,005,000 after buying an additional 57,132 shares during the period.
-California State Teachers Retirement System boosted its holdings in shares of Dorian LPG by 9.5% during the 4th quarter.
-California State Teachers Retirement System now owns 43,949 shares of the shipping company’s stock worth $558,000 after buying an additional 3,795 shares during the period.
-Finally, Parametric Portfolio Associates LLC boosted its holdings in shares of Dorian LPG by 12.5% during the 4th quarter.
-Parametric Portfolio Associates LLC now owns 126,686 shares of the shipping company’s stock worth $1,608,000 after buying an additional 14,078 shares during the period.
-Institutional investors own 73.59% of the company’s stock.
+Hedge funds have recently added to or reduced their stakes in the company.
+Goldman Sachs Group Inc. lifted its position in Dorian LPG by 410.5% during the third quarter.
+Goldman Sachs Group Inc. now owns 622,279 shares of the shipping company’s stock valued at $7,722,000 after purchasing an additional 500,378 shares in the last quarter.
+Pacer Advisors Inc. lifted its position in Dorian LPG by 77.1% during the fourth quarter.
+Pacer Advisors Inc. now owns 429,869 shares of the shipping company’s stock valued at $5,455,000 after purchasing an additional 187,089 shares in the last quarter.
+Marshall Wace LLP lifted its position in Dorian LPG by 1,177.3% during the fourth quarter.
+Marshall Wace LLP now owns 140,890 shares of the shipping company’s stock valued at $1,788,000 after purchasing an additional 129,860 shares in the last quarter.
+Invesco Ltd. lifted its position in Dorian LPG by 34.4% during the fourth quarter.
+Invesco Ltd. now owns 401,762 shares of the shipping company’s stock valued at $5,099,000 after purchasing an additional 102,735 shares in the last quarter.
+Finally, Allianz Asset Management GmbH bought a new stake in Dorian LPG during the third quarter valued at about $1,152,000.
+Hedge funds and other institutional investors own 73.59% of the company’s stock.

 Dorian LPG Ltd., together with its subsidiaries, engages in the transportation of liquefied petroleum gas (LPG) through its LPG tankers worldwide.
 The company owns and operates very large gas carriers (VLGCs).
 As of May 19, 2021, its fleet consisted of twenty-three VLGCs.
 The company was incorporated in 2013 and is headquartered in Stamford, Connecticut.